yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/WA-bot-bestpractices.md

 * You cannot change the display name on the platform.
 To change the display name, you have to go to the Facebook business manager account.
 :::

+### Change WA display name

+If your WhatsApp Official Business Account (OBA) or non-OBA display name encounters initial rejection during the embedded sign-up process or needs to be changed in the future, you need to reapply from your own FBM.

+You need to follow the [WhatsApp business account guidelines](https://docs.yellow.ai/docs/platform_concepts/channelConfiguration/whatsapp-business-account-guidelines) before applying or changing the display name for your business.

-To change the WA display name, follow these steps:
+To change the WhatsApp OBA (with a green tick mark) or non-OBA display name, follow these steps:

 1. Login to your Facebook business manager account and select **Accounts > WhatsApp accounts** > **WhatsApp Manager**.